EPA backtracks on Trump comment about cutting staff by 65% but says major spending cuts are coming

 Zeldin has vowed to revoke contracts for the still-emerging bank program that is set to fund tens of thousands of projects to fight climate change and promote environmental justice.

-“We're saying to Congress and the American people, please don't send us tens of billions of dollars to spend this year,” Zeldin said in the Fox interview.
+“I am saying to Congress and to the American public, please don't send us tens of billions of dollars to spend this year,” Zeldin said in the Fox interview.

 White House spokeswoman Taylor Rogers said Thursday that “President Trump, DOGE, and Administrator Zeldin are committed to cutting waste, fraud, and abuse."